Probability distributions

 All parameters can be given either as fixed values (a numeric value) or as

-).
+uncertain values (a dist_sepc).
 If given as uncertain values, currently

-only normally distributed parameters (generated using Normal()
+only normally distributed parameters (generated using Normal()) are

 supported.